haihala/haihala.github.io/src/lib/posts/wag-intro.md

 This acceptance allows me to keep at it, as I don't feel like a failure for not getting it done already.
 The original naive plan was a year of dev time for a prototype, but that's laughable in hindsight, especially with how the scope has shifted. **This is fine**.
-My livelyhood doesn't depend on the success of the game, which is probably for the best since there probably won't be much of that to go around.
+My livelihood doesn't depend on the success of the game, which is probably for the best since there probably won't be much of that to go around.

 The most important takeaway I've got from this project is learning to enjoy trying.